The Mountain Cur is a breed of working dog that originated in the United States.

 As was mentioned earlier, you need to train it as soon as possible to reduce the chances of them testing you too much.

-Exercise them on a regular basis to avoid boredom as well as those destructive issues that could arise under those circumstances.
+Exercise them regularly to avoid boredom as well as those destructive issues that could arise under those circumstances.

 The Mountain Cur is undoubtedly an outdoors type of dog, so if you spend a considerable amount of time there, then this is going to prove to be the perfect companion for you.

-However, if you are stuck indoors on a regular basis, then we would strongly advise you to look elsewhere instead or you could have one very unhappy dog on your hands.
+However, if you are stuck indoors regularly, then we would strongly advise you to look elsewhere instead or you could have one very unhappy dog on your hands.

 - Mountain Cur Puppies – Before You Buy…